0xfe/hacking-stellar/3-assets.md

 ## Creating a new asset

-Every asset has an **issuer** and a **code**.
+Every asset (except the native asset) has an **issuer** and a **code**.
 The issuer is the Stellar address of the account that initially issues the asset on the network, and the code is a short string representing the asset.
 For example, The *Bank of Canada* could create and issue Canadian Dollars on the Stellar network, with the code `CAD`.

 Let's try that.
 First create a new account for the Bank of Canada on the test network, and define an alias for our new asset.